soerr/UnturnedDocumentation/Config.json/browser.md

 ```

 ## Video Tutorial
-Check out this video tutorial on how to configure the `Browser` section in the `Config.json` file:
+Check out our video tutorial on how to configure the `Browser` section in the `Config.json` file.

 [video=7946e77b-f309-4261-9ae7-43f7bc38f43c]